Rstar1998/gatsby-funcjam-21/README.md

     Your site is now running at http://localhost:8000!
 You can use the UI on the index page to test the functions or directly access them at http://localhost:8000/api/form

-    Try editing the function in `src/api/form.ts` or form at `src/pages/index.js`

 3.  **Deploy**